taovv/taovv.github.io/index.md

 I am a three-year M.S. student at the College of Computer Science and Software Engineering, Shenzhen University (SZU), supervised by Prof. <a href="https://www.scholat.com/laizhihui" target="_blank">Zhihui Lai</a>.
 Previously, I received my B.S. degree in Computer Science from
 Guilin University of Electronic Technology (GUET) in 2020.

-My research interests are in Computer Vision, including but not limited to:
+My research interests are in Computer Vision, including but not limited to: _Medical Image Segmentation_, _Semantic Segmentation_, _Semi-supervised Learning_, _Self-supervised Learning_.
-- _Medical Image Segmentation_
-- _Semantic Segmentation_
-- _Semi-supervised Learning_
-- _Self-supervised Learning_

 <br>

-## News
+## News!

 - <b>[Apr 2022] One paper accepted by IJCAI 2022</b><br>
 - [Mar 2021] One paper **TFNet** accepted by ACPR 2021 (oral)<br>